Reading time 12 minutes

 Embarking on a riding adventure in the rain only to return drenched is hardly enjoyable for any equestrian.
-But instead of lazing on the sofa and binge-watching TV series all weekend, there are productive tasks you can undertake in the stables even during inclement weather.
-These are the tasks often overlooked in fair weather because riding takes precedence.
+But instead of lying on the sofa and watching TV series all weekend, you can also do useful activities at the stables when the weather is miserable.
+Especially the things that you always put aside when the weather is nice as you would rather enjoy riding your horse.

 1) Stretching exercises for the horse

-Grooming is often neglected when the weather is pleasant.
-A quick brush over the saddle, a few strokes through the mane and tail, and off you go.
-Utilize bad weather to provide your horse with a thorough wellness treatment.
+When the beautiful weather beckons, grooming is less of a priority.
+A quick brush over the saddle area, a few stands of straw brushed out of the mane and tail and off you go.
+When the weather is bad, you can take advantage of it to thoroughly treat your horse to a lovely groom and tidy up.
 This includes meticulous grooming, starting with a currycomb to “scrub” the body, followed by thorough brushing with a dandy brush.
 Pay attention to the legs and head, ensuring they receive a thorough brush as well.
-Additionally, meticulously comb through the mane and tail, untangling any “dreadlocks.”
+Thoroughly brush the mane and tail to detangle all the ‘dreadlocks’.

 This is best done by hand, untangling strand by strand – takes some time, but is definitely worth it!
-To prevent the horse from stepping on its tail, consider trimming it after untangling.
+Following that the tail can then be shortened again so that the horse does not step on it.

-Most horses also appreciate a soothing massage every once in a while.
-You can find instructions for wellness massages online, such as this one:
+Most horses also enjoy a thorough massage from time to time.
+You can also find instructions for relaxation massages online, such as this one:

 One of the least favorite tasks for every equestrian, yet essential for preserving the longevity of your quality equipment.
 It is always worth investing in a good leather bridle or saddle.
 However, proper care is crucial to ensure their longevity.

 Clean and condition leather girths as you would any other leather item.
 Allow the leather conditioner to absorb overnight and wipe off any excess the next day using a cloth, such as a discarded kitchen towel.
-Take advantage of the opportunity to wash saddle pads to remove sweat and dirt from the fabric.
+Saddle cloths and pads can also be washed at the same time to remove sweat and dirt from the fabric.
 Halter, ropes, and other textile accessories could also benefit from a little trip to the washing machine.
 Start fresh with clean equipment when the sun reemerges.

-Tetanus shots should be refreshed every two years, influenza vaccines annually, and herpes vaccines yearly if the horse is immunised against it.
+Tetanus vaccinations must be refreshed every two years, influenza annually and herpes is also due every year if the horse is immunised against it.
 Missing booster appointments often necessitate a complete re-vaccination, which is costly and burdensome for the horse.
 Therefore, periodically checking the horse passport helps track upcoming vaccination dates.

-5) Check, update, and stock the first aid kit
+Check, update and replenish the first aid kit

 Every stable should have a well-stocked first aid kit to provide prompt assistance to both humans and horses in emergencies.
 However, these kits tend to diminish over time.
-Plasters disappear, followed by gauze bandages, until only triangular cloths and emergency blankets remain – and of course, that’s when you truly need the kit, but nothing good is left.
-And of course, the items in a first aid kit have expiration dates for a reason, too.
+First the plasters disappear, then gradually the bandages and in the end there is usually only a triangular cloth and a rescue blanket left when you really need it.
+The contents of a first aid kit also have an expiry date, and not entirely without reason.

 Utilise rainy days to assess the kit’s contents, restock any missing items, and expand it with useful supplies specifically for horses, such as disinfectant, cotton wool, self-adhesive bandages, and nappies for hoof dressings, among other essentials.

-You can request most of these items from your veterinarian, mentioning that they are for the emergency first aid kit in the stable.
-Seize the opportunity to inquire about upcoming horse first aid courses for equestrians as well.
-Educating yourself in this area proves valuable, as appropriate reactions during accidents can make a significant difference to the horse’s life.
+You can request most of these items from your veterinarian, mentioning that they are for the emergency first aid kit at the yard.
+Take the opportunity to enquire about upcoming horse first aid courses for equestrians as well.
+Educating yourself in this area proves valuable, as appropriate reactions during accidents can make a significant difference to the horse’s welfare.

 6) Organise the tack room and declutter unnecessary items